PDF meal plan alternative for food creators

 Quick answer

-PDF meal plans: A PDF meal plan is a static document (often exported from Word, Canva, or a spreadsheet) that members download or receive by email each week.
+PDF meal plans: A PDF meal plan is a static document (often exported from Word, Canva, InDesign, or Google Sheets) that members download or receive by email each week.
+Common formats include 7-day grids, recipe lists, and shopping checklists -- delivered as non-interactive files typically 5-15 pages long.

-Choose PDF meal plans only if you deliver one-off documents and never need members to search recipes, adjust servings, or generate shopping lists.
-Choose Member Kitchens when you run a recurring membership where members cook from your content every week and you need nutrition data, grocery integrations, and a branded app — not another attachment in inbox.
+Choose PDF meal plans only if you deliver one-off documents and never need members to search 100+ recipes, adjust servings for family size, or generate shopping lists.
+Choose Member Kitchens ($49-$199/month + per-user fees) when you run a recurring membership where members cook from your content every week.
+Nutrition professionals using Member Kitchens report saving 3-5 hours per week on meal plan delivery, and food creators see higher retention when members use interactive plans vs. static PDF attachments -- searchable recipe library, cooking mode, nutrition tracking, and Instacart/Walmart grocery integrations in one branded installable app.

 Feature comparison at a glance